varya/steroids/_posts/steroids_platform/2013-06-05-updating-components.markdown

 This will check for the latest version and update it if needed.
 The `-g` option sets the update to affect your global Steroids install.

-*If you are running a non-NVM-installed version of Node.js and npm, you'll probably need to write `$ sudo npm update steroids -g` for the update to run correctly.*

-The Steroids CLI keeps its integrated iOS Simulator app automatically updated to the latest version.
+The Steroids CLI keeps the integrated iOS Simulator app automatically updated to the latest version.

 ##Updating Steroids.js in your project